MGSimard/vertexblog/README.md

 - [x] Style new list setup for multi-errors in dialog window
 - [x] IP-based ratelimit for guest users
 - [x] Now clean up repeated code for getClientIdentifier, then add ratelimit to fetch actions
-- [ ] Save warning doesn't work on ahref click and browser back
+- [ ] Save warning doesn't work on ahref click
 - [ ] Consider focus trap in dialog (right now can exit it, then re-entering site focuses first dom node and can't re-enter dialog with tab because background event disabled on purpose)
 - [ ] position fixed bottom stuff has been broken on firefox mobile for years, look into it because that breaks taskbar when zoom + drag
 - [ ] Make ograph images for diff platforms